visgl/deck.gl/docs/api-reference/attribute-manager.md

-# AttributeManager Class
+# AttributeManager Class (Advanced)

+Note: The `AttributeManager` is used internally by deck.gl layers.
+Unless you are writing custom deck.gl layers, or you are working with some very narrow advanced performance optimization use cases, you do not need to use this class.

-The `AttributeManage` class provides automated attribute allocations and updates.
+The `AttributeManager` class provides automated attribute allocations and updates.

 Summary:
 - keeps track of valid state for each attribute